Sabda Alam: Reception

 Originally scheduled to be released in August 1977, Sabda Alam was officially released in January 1978.
 It was well-received upon release and sold well.
+Two songs were released as singles, namely the title track and "Juwita".
 In 2007, Rolling Stone Indonesia listed Sabda Alam as the 51st best Indonesian album of all time, and in 2009 they selected "Anak Jalanan" as the 72nd best Indonesian song of all time.

 Reissues

 Sabda Alam has been reissued twice, once as a CD in 2004 and once as part of the Chrisye Masterpiece Trilogy Limited Edition in 2007.
+It also have been released in a vinyl to mark 15th anniversary of Chrisye's death on 30 March 2022.